 Don’t let all the focus on romance overshadow what you can do to lift yourself up.
 Feeling good about yourself will give you a glow that no heart-shaped candies can match.

 And don’t worry, self-love isn’t selfish!

-Take some time on Valentine’s day to brush up on your self-love practice — you deserve it!
+Take some time on Valentine’s day (or any day) to brush up on your self-love practice — you deserve it!

 What Is Self-Love?

 According to the Oxford English Dictionary, self-love is “regard for one’s own well-being and happiness (chiefly considered as a desirable rather than narcissistic characteristic).”

 That doesn’t sound so bad, right?

 Whether you’re in a relationship or not, learning self-love will benefit you.
 In fact, you won’t be able to achieve the deepest connection with another person until you’ve got a healthy relationship with yourself.

 Valentine’s day is a perfect reminder to love yourself, but you can and should give some attention to self-love all throughout the year.